work-spaces/easy-archiver/README.md

-# swiss-army-archive
+# easy-archiver

-Rust crate for easily compressing and extracting in any format.
+Rust crate for easily compressing and extracting in various formats.